samuelandersoncodes/kidomart/README.md

 - Conduct comprehensive testing to validate the accuracy and responsiveness of the quantity adjustment feature, checking for any potential bugs or performance issues.

+#### Checkout Summary

+##### User Story

+As a shopper, I want to view the tax and total purchase amount before proceeding to checkout so that I can verify the accuracy of the billing details.

+##### Acceptance Criteria

+- The checkout summary should in detail display a breakdown of all the items in the cart along with their individual prices, quantities and subtotal for each item in the cart and the total amount,  inclusive of taxes.

+- The system should update the total purchase amount dynamically when items are added or removed from the shopping cart.

+##### Tasks

+- Design and implement a visually clear and concise checkout summary section displaying the breakdown of the total purchase amount.

+- Develop a mechanism to update the purchase total in real time when items are added, removed or updated in the shopping cart.

+- Integrate a tax calculation system to accurately calculate applicable taxes based on the customer's items in the cart.

+- Implement a feature that allows customers to modify the quantity or remove items directly from the checkout summary.

+- Conduct comprehensive testing to ensure that the purchase total is accurately calculated and displayed throughout the checkout process.